Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (SOUNDBITE OF SONG, "NOBODY")

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with jazz singer Cecile McLorin Salvant.
-She has a new album called "For One To Love."
-Her repertoire ranges from jazz standards to forgotten old songs, show tunes and originals.
-When we left off, we heard her version of the song "Nobody," which was the song most associated with Bert Williams, one of the most popular African-American performers of the early 1900s.
+BIANCULLI: This is FRESH AIR.
+I'm David Bianculli, in for Terry Gross.
+We're back with Terry's interview with jazz singer Cecile McLorin Salvant recorded in 2015.
+She is a 2020 MacArthur Fellow.
+Her repertoire ranges from jazz standards to forgotten old songs and from show tunes to originals.
+When we left off, we heard her version of the song "Nobody," which was the song most associated with Bert Williams, one of the most popular African American performers of the early 1900s.
 He performed in blackface.

-I'm glad that you decided to go back to the early 20th century and do that song and to not be put-off by the politics of blackface and to just find what is musically interesting in that and what is musically interesting and humanly interesting about Bert Williams in spite of how he had to compromise himself with - by wearing blackface.
+GROSS: I'm glad that you decided to go back to the early 20th century and do that song and to not be put off by the politics of blackface and to just find what is musically interesting in that and what is musically interesting and humanly interesting about Bert Williams, in spite of how he had to compromise himself with - by wearing blackface.

-MCLORIN SALVANT: Yeah, I think it's just really - it's just the idea of blackface itself is just so - it's not just a terrible thing, I think.
-There is also the idea of, like, these people are reclaiming, in some sense, something that has been taken from them.
-There's - I don't know if I'm allowed to say this word on the air, but there's a song called "Run [expletive] Run" that I first heard a couple years ago, and it was by a band called the Skillet Lickers.
+MCLORIN SALVANT: Yeah.
+I think it's just really - just the idea of blackface itself is just so - it's not just a terrible thing, I think.
+There is also the idea of, like, these people are reclaiming in some sense something that has been taken from them.
+There's - I don't know if I'm allowed to say this word on the air, but there's a song called "Run, Nigger, Run" that I first heard a couple years ago, and it was by a band called The Skillet Lickers.
 And it's a white fiddle band, and I was just flabbergasted by how racist it was and how scary it was.
 But I still found myself, like, kind of enjoying it.

 MCLORIN SALVANT: Yeah, it really is.

 GROSS: Yeah, it just goes back and forth, which is great.
-I mean, you know, it's that kind of, like, cross-breeding of musical styles that makes it so rich.
-You've also gone back and looked for songs by women composers, like, you do...
+I mean, you know, it's that kind of, like, crossbreeding of musical styles that makes it so rich.
+You've also gone back and looked for songs by women composers.

 MCLORIN SALVANT: Yeah.